uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 for an abstract algorithm.
 To define a particular algorithm the following strings shall be substituted:

-- ``%ALGORITHM%`` is the name of algorithm and its namespace.
+- ``%ALGORITHM%`` is the name of an algorithm and its namespace.
 All classes and structures related to that algorithm shall be defined within the namespace.

 - ``%PROPERTY_NAME%`` and ``%PROPERTY_TYPE%`` are the name and the type of one